patryk126p/dss_mlflow/README.md

 # Data Science Summit
 ## MLflow Projects

-Repo showing two approaches to structuring ML projects/pipelines using MLflow Projects.
+Repo showing two approaches (one in two flavours) to structuring ML projects/pipelines using MLflow Projects.
 Additionally, MLflow Tracking used for tracking params, metrics and artifacts

 ## Setup